Top 10 Google Dorks for Bug Bounty Hunters

 filetype:log OR filetype:txt intext:"password" site:example.com

-3. Exposed SQL Database Dumps
+3. SQL Database Dumps

 filetype:sql intext:"INSERT INTO" site:example.com

-4. Directory Listing Enabled
+4. Directory Listing

 intitle:"index of /" "parent directory" site:example.com

-5. Configuration Files (XML/CONF)
+5. Config Files (XML/CONF)

-These files often reveal server versions and internal network architecture.
+Reveal server versions and internal network architecture.

 filetype:xml OR filetype:conf intext:password site:example.com